Holben888/personal-blog/nextjs-contentful/nextjs-contentful.md

 ### Writing a reusable helper functions

 This all works great, but it gets pretty repetitive generating this API call on every page.
-That's why we wrote a little helper function on our project to streamline the process!
+That's why we wrote a little helper function on our project to streamline the process.

 In short, we're gonna move all our API call logic into a utility function, accepting the actual "body" of our query as a parameter.
 Here's how that could look: